 Roberts, and others as described earlier in this section.

-The ARPANET went into labor on August 30, 1969, when BBN delivered
+The ARPANET, and so the Internet, was born on August 30, 1969, when BBN delivered

 the first Interface Message Processor (IMP)

 Kleinrock's Network Measurements Center at UCLA.
 The IMP was built from

 a Honeywell DDP 516 computer with 12K of memory, designed to handle the ARPANET

 network interface.
 In a famous piece of Internet lore, on the side of the crate,

 a hardware designer at BBN named Ben Barker had written "Do it to it, Truett",